 Sami Ismat is a theatre and performance maker from Damascus, Syria currently living in Chicago as a refugee.

-Mohammad Miah is a professional tailor from Burma and has lived in Chicago since 2015.
+Mohammad Miah is a professional tailor from Myanmar and has lived in Chicago since 2015.
 He is on the board of the Rohingya Culture Center and represents the seniors in the community.